hcoin/netsnap/README.md

 - Built on top of Linux kernel Netlink protocols
 - Uses CFFI for efficient C integration
 - Inspired by the need for comprehensive network monitoring on Linux systems
+- Claude.ai for saving the author's typing time.

 ## Author